jepsen-io/mysql/README.md

 # jepsen.mysql

-Jepsen tests for MySQL and MariaDB.
+Jepsen tests for MySQL and MariaDB on Debian Bookworm.
+You'll need [a Jepsen environment](https://github.com/jepsen-io/jepsen#setting-up-a-jepsen-environment) to run this test.

 ## Usage